PedroS-Studies/Holigays_funding/TESTING.md

 ## Accessibility testing

 All the pages of the website passed the PageSpeed testing for accessibility with 100% of validation.
+For version 0.2.1 the tests were run again, without the changes having had any impact on the accessibility.

 ### Homepage